Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have demonstrated a THz chiral metamaterial on the basis of including a time-reversal symmetry breaking element, a 2DEG in a perpendicular magnetic field.
-The discrepancies between measurements and the circuit and Hopfield models can be understood within the framework of parasitic capacitance between the orthogonal antennas and polaritonic non-locality due to the deep sub-wavelength confinement of the nano-antennas.
-In a next step the direct effect of the electromagnetic vacuum field on the 2DEG can be investigated by means of magneto-transport measurements in a van der Pauw configuration, taking advantage of the symmetry of the chiral metamaterial.
+We have demonstrated a THz chiral sub-wavelength cavity on the basis of including a time-reversal symmetry breaking element, a 2DEG in a perpendicular magnetic field.
+The discrepancies between measurements and the circuit and Hopfield models can be understood within the framework of parasitic capacitive coupling between the orthogonal nano-antennas and polaritonic non-locality due to their deep sub-wavelength confinement.
+The issue of polaritonic non-locality remains significant despite the measures taken to mitigate it, with the measures only being effective in the single quantum well sample.
+This is most likely because the distance between the nano-antennas and the 2DEGs is still smaller than the total thickness of the multi-quantum well heterostructure, even for $n_{\mathrm{QW}} = 15$.
+However its effects of reducing transmission at low magnetic fields and vanishing of the upper polariton mode does not impact the degree of chirality of the cavity.
+In a next step the direct effect of the electromagnetic vacuum field on the 2DEG can be investigated by means of magneto-transport measurements in a van der Pauw configuration\cite{philips1958method}, taking advantage of the symmetry of the chiral cavity.

 By further reducing the gap size this system also offers the possibility of exploring the few-electron regime beyond the dilute regime of few excitations in which the Hopfield model is valid\cite{kellerfewelectron}.
-Additionally it can be used with a variety of 2D materials such as graphene, instead of the GaAs/AlGaAs quantum wells used here.
+Additionally it can be used with a variety of 2D materials such as graphene, instead of the \ce{GaAs}/\ce{AlGaAs} quantum wells used here.

-Since emphasis was placed on conceptual simplicity in the design, a physical simplification can be made with a trigonal design, in which the gap is surrounded by three antennas instead of four.
-This type of design would suffer less from the issue of parasitic interaction due to the larger distance between the antennas.
-Additional parasitic elements could also be added to reduce the amount of cross-talk between the orthogonal antennas\cite{Song_Wu_Li_Zhang_Yang_2023, 8455653, 8379175}.
-Greek-cross designs and layered split-ring resonators are also possible, although these would also suffer from numerous parasitic effects that need to be accounted for.
+Since emphasis was placed on conceptual simplicity in the design other geometries that would suffer less from parasitic capacitive coupling between the modes can be explored, for example ones where the gap is surrounded by three antennas instead of four.

-An aspect that has not been fully explored in this work are the effects of using an array of antennas compared to just a single cross.
-It would be interesting to investigate the effect of, for example, only having every second gap containing a 2DEG, with the question being if the electric field in the empty gaps possesses non-degenerate circularly polarized light.
-Another possibility would be to put multiple 2DEGs in one gap, putting the system in the ultra-strong coupling regime, and then its effect in a neighboring gap with only a single 2DEG could be studied.
-Ideally, the magnetic field could be applied only on the multiple 2DEGs gap and a piece of graphene could be placed and contacted in the other and an anomalous Hall effect could be investigated.

-One could also consider bringing the gap of a probing cavity containing a single 2DEG close to the gap of a cavity containing many 2DEGs, when the cavity gaps are sufficiently close the modes will hybridize and the signature of the ultra-strongly coupled system with many 2DEGs could be studied using electronic magneto-transport measurements.